-Readmission to the program is contingent upon the availability of open clinical placements Application for readmission must be requested no more than one year following initial dismissal from the program.
+\\Readmission to the program is contingent upon the availability of open clinical placements\\ Application for readmission must be requested no more than one year following initial dismissal from the program.

-The Readmissions board consists of at least three members of the Admission, Progression, Retention Committee, and the Assistant Dean.
-The Assistant Dean will coordinate the re-entry application and provide support for the process.
-Immediate placement in required nursing courses is not assured; qualified students who have not taken the course previously will have enrollment priority to those repeating a course. (rev. 2024)
+The Readmissions board consists of at least three members of the nursing faculty and/or a faculty from the College of Nursing and Health.
+The Assistant Dean will coordinate the reentry application and provide support for the process.
+Immediate placement in required nursing courses is not assured; qualified students who have not taken the course previously will have enrollment priority to those repeating a course. (rev. 2025)